Afghan teen to appear in court for Amsterdam station attack - AFP

 One witness said he saw a young man "stumble" into his flower shop at the station with a bleeding wound to his hand, before hearing shots ring out.

-The Netherlands has so far been largely spared the terror attacks which have rocked its closest European neighbours in the past few years.
+The Netherlands has so far been spared from the slew of terror attacks which have rocked its closest European neighbours in the past few years.

 But amid a number of scares and reports that people linked to some of those attacks may have crossed briefly into the country, top Dutch security and intelligence officials have stressed that the threat level is substantial.